metno/S-ENDA-documentation/source/general_conventions.rst

 Software tools should be properly versioned, following the `Semantic Versioning`_ principles.

-The general principles of version increments, given a version number MAJOR.MINOR.PATCH, is:
+The general principles of version increments, given a version number MAJOR.MINOR.PATCH, are:

 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards compatible manner, and